bgavran/DNC/README.md

 The sequences show above are sample input and output sequences from the repeat copy task.
 *X* axis represents time steps while *Y* axis represents elements of the vectors.

-With repeat copy task it is possible to test DNC's dynamic memory allocation capabilities, by making the number of memory slots lower than the total number of things DNC needs to remember.
+With repeat copy task it is possible to test DNC's dynamic memory allocation capabilities by making the number of memory slots lower than the total number of things DNC needs to remember.
 DNC would then need to learn to reuse memory locations.
 After training DNC on this task, it is possible to visualize write and read weightings and get a glimpse of the internal mechanisms of DNC.